-OMEGACAM_img_obs_offset allows full flexibility in the definition of offset patterns.
+OMEGACAM\img\obs\offset allows full flexibility in the definition of offset patterns.
 The specified number of exposures are taken, and offsets are taken from a list.
-Offset data are processed in the same way as OMEGACAM_img_obs_dither data.
+Offset data are processed in the same way as OMEGACAM\img\obs\dither data.
 Large offsets beyond the default dither pattern increase the overhead due to the need to reaquire a guide star.
 See Sect.
 3.1.1 and the Template Manual [RD1].
+Note that if the template is the last template of an OB, then the return to origin is always skipped.